docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                     version: 2
         ```

-        The `*-proxy` ports that we refer to in the `IngressRouteTCP`s are configured on the `mailserver` service, and these ports refer to the `Deployment`'s ports again.
-One has two options for configuring the `mailserver` service now:

-        1. In case you do not need cluster-internal e-mails to reach DMS on default ports, you can simply change existing port configurations to use the PROXY protocol.
-        2. In case you do need (or want) cluster-internal e-mails to reach DMS on default ports, you need to duplicate port configurations in order to open PROXY-protocol-aware ports and non-PROXY-protocol-aware ports.

-        === "Cluster-Internal E-Mails Not Required"
+        !!! info

+            The `IngressRouteTCP` example configs above reference ports with a `*-proxy` suffix.

+            - These port variants will be defined in the `Deployment` configuration, and are scoped to the `mailserver` service (via `spec.routes.services.name`).
+            - The suffix is used to distinguish that these ports are only compatible with connections using the PROXY protocol, which is what your ingress controller should be managing for you by adding the correct PROXY protocol headers to TCP connections it routes to DMS.

+        !!! warning "Connections to DMS within the internal cluster will be rejected"

+            The services for these ports can only enable PROXY protocol support by mandating the protocol on all connections for these ports.

+            This can be problematic when you also need to support internal cluster traffic directly to DMS (_instead of routing indirectly through the ingress controller_).

+        === "Only accept connections with PROXY protocol"

-            Here is an exmaple configuration for [Postfix][docs-postfix], [Dovecot][docs-dovecot], and the `Deployment`:
+            Here is an example configuration for [Postfix][docs-postfix], [Dovecot][docs-dovecot], and the adjustments to the `Deployment` config.
+The port names are adjusted here only for the additional context as described above.

             ```yaml
             kind: ConfigMap